beanpython1/calculator/README.md

-This is a simple calculator that can calculate square roots, powers (exponentials), multiplication, division, addition and subtraction.
+This is a simple calculator that can calculate square roots, powers (exponentials), multiplication, division, addition, subtraction, and more!

 The calculator has many feautures in place to stop the calculator crashing which COULD make some answers come back as an error.